cao-awa/Kora/README.md

 You can also define your entrypoint, for details, see [entrypoint document](https://github.com/cao-awa/Kora/tree/main/docs/entrypoint/README.md).

 Build your Kora programs, build jar and put it into ``{working_dir}/libs/``, and change the entrypoint config, make your special logics and services!

-## Assets manager mode
-Use ``-jar Kora.jar`` to run a  Kora HTTP server will automatically running on assets manager mode, if kora running on assets manager mode, when url not fetch (such as ``http://127.0.0.1/test``), then Kora will automatically redirect to ``http://127.0.0.1/test/index.html``, if still not found, finally, it will get an error response, you can modify ``error_page`` config in ``configs/kora_http.json`` config file to custom your 404 page,

 ## HTTP server
 See [HTTP document](https://github.com/cao-awa/Kora/tree/main/docs/http/README.md).